-Depending on the characteristics of the PSL property and on the options, the commands applies CTL-based model checking, or LTL-based, possibily bounded model checking.
+applies CTL-based model checking, or LTL-based, possibily bounded model checking.
 A psl-expr to be checked can be specified at command line using option -p.
 Alternatively, option -n can be used for checking a particular formula in the property database.
 If neither -n nor -p are used, all the PSLSPEC formulas in the database are checked.
 If option -b is used, LTL bounded model checking is applied, otherwise bdd-based model checking is applied.
-For LTL bounded model checking, options -k and -l can be used to define the maximum problem bound, and the value of the loopback for the single generated problems respectively; their values can be stored in the environment variables bmc\loopback.
+For LTL bounded model checking, options -k and -l can be used to define the maximum problem bound, and the value of the loopback for the single generated problems respectively; their values can be stored in the environment variables bmc_lenght and bmc_loopback.
 Single problems can be generated by using option -1.
 By using option -i the incremental version of bounded model checking is activated.
-Bounded model checking problems can be generated and dumped in a file by using option -g.
+Bounded model checking problems can be generated and dumped in a file by using option -q.